 Across the country, the need for composition and literature instructors with training in teaching students who use English as an additional language is growing.
 Graduate students in the English department can with certainty anticipate encountering multilingual students in their courses and thus need to familiarize themselves with second language acquisition theory and pedagogical practices.
 In addition to providing graduate students with background and training in this area, the graduate TESL certificate will also make them more marketable in the highly competitive English job market.

 This certificate provides students with a strong understanding of the forms and functions of English, of current theories of second language acquisition, and experience developing and implementing appropriate pedagogical practices for adult learners of English.
 Students who have completed the certificate will be prepared to teach ESL composition and literature courses, and to improve learning opportunities for second language users in classes of predominantly native-English speaking students.
 The certificate will also prepare students who wish to teach English overseas secure jobs and provide them with credible documentation of their training.

-The curriculum totals 15 credits.
-Three core courses provide a grounding in language form, second language acquisition, and teaching methodologies.
-An additional three credit elective allows students to focus on one of these areas in greater depth.
+The curriculum totals 12 credits.
+The courses provide a grounding in language form, second language acquisition, and teaching methodologies.
 Students seeking to earn this certificate must be simultaneously enrolled in a graduate degree granting program at Washington State University.